BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

     BAM Manifest Information:
     - unique identifier
     - sample URL or local path

-GATK requires that the input BAM file includes read group information.
-Read groups are added during the alignment step.
-The read group sample field must match the unique sample identifier in the manifest when using the joint genotyping feature.

 ## Tools
 | Tool         | Version | Description                      |
 |--------------|---------|----------------------------------|
 | Bwakit       | 0.7.12  | Maps sequencing reads            |